tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/macOS SDK/接口文档_intl_en.md

-This document describes how to access and debug the GME APIs for iOS.
+This document describes how to access and debug the GME APIs for macOS.

 >?This document applies to GME SDK v2.5.